 Where is the New York Public Library?

-The New York Public Library’s Schwartzman Building (sometimes called the Main Branch) is located in midtown Manhattan, just a few blocks away from both Times Square, Rockefeller Center, Grand Central Terminal and the United Nations Building.
+The New York Public Library’s Schwartzman Building is located on 5th Avenue between 42nd Street and 40th Street in Midtown Manhattan, just a few blocks away from both Times Square, Rockefeller Center, Grand Central Terminal, and the United Nations Building.

 Click the image to expand it